swharden/SWHarden.com/content/blog2/2022-02-01-point-in-rectangle.md

 ---
-Title: Point Inside Rectangle
+title: Point Inside Rectangle
-Description: How to determine if a point is inside a rotated rectangle with C#
+description: How to determine if a point is inside a rotated rectangle with C#
 Date: 2022-02-01 00:10:00
 tags: ["csharp", "graphics"]
 ---